Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

 [View the live project here.](https://pengols.github.io/Card-Swap/index.html)

-This is the website for my second Code Institute project focussing primarily on JavaScript.
+This is the website for my second Code Institute project focusing primarily on JavaScript.
 The site is designed to be responsive and contains an interactive card matching game created using JavaScript.
 It is styled with a retro 80's feel.

 <h2 align="center"><img src="https://raw.githubusercontent.com/pengols/Card-Swap/master/assets/img/screens.png"></h2>